So much Suddenly Salad!

 That was fine with me.
 I love Hamburger Helper and Manwiches and we had plenty of both of those.
 Then one day my sister discovered this product called Suddenly Salad.
 She thought it was the best thing since sliced bread and thus began the Suddenly Salad Phase of 1988.
 For nearly 2 months, dinner was based on Suddenly Salad.

-We all wanted the madness to stop, but we were all also very lazy and none of us really wanted to cook.
+We all wanted the madness to stop, but we were also very lazy and none of us really wanted to cook.
 So given the choice of voicing our concerns or shutting up and eating food we didn’t like for weeks on end, we chose the latter and just secretly complained behind her back.
 We did that up until the day she said at the dinner table, “I am getting tired of this stuff, how about I make something else tomorrow?”

 The sigh of relief could be heard from space.